Best Honey for Asthma & Respiratory Support

 Can honey help with asthma?

 Honey can provide supportive benefits for asthma management but cannot treat or cure asthma.
-Research supports honey's ability to: reduce airway inflammation (NF-κB inhibition), suppress cough (2021 BMJ review), soothe irritated airways (mucosal coating), and help prevent respiratory infections that trigger exacerbations.
+Research supports honey's ability to: reduce airway inflammation (NF-κB inhibition), suppress cough (2020 BMJ Evidence-Based Medicine systematic review), soothe irritated airways (mucosal coating), and help prevent respiratory infections that trigger exacerbations.
 It works best as a complementary approach alongside prescribed asthma medications.

 Is honey safe for people with asthma?